Rice 101: Can Slow Cookers Really Cook Rice?

 Measure Out the Preferred Amount of Rice

-Getting the rice-to-water ratio is important when using a slow cooker to prepare rice.
+Getting the rice to water ratio is essential when using a slow cooker to prepare rice.
 The ratio in a slow cooker is 2:1, so, if you use three cups of raw rice, then you should use at least six to eight cups of water.
-You won’t need to mix the water and rice just yet.
-The first step is usually choosing your preferred rice and water quantities.
-We’ll talk more about adding water to the rice later on.

 Wash the Rice